vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 - __Blue__: 404 - Not Found
 - __Yellow__: 500 - Internal Server Error

 As you can see by running the script there are several vulnerabilities that need to be addressed.
-In the remnediate phase you will configure an AWS WAF Web ACL to block these requests.
+In the remediate phase you will configure an AWS WAF Web ACL to block these requests.
 When AWS WAF blocks a web request based on the conditions that you specify, it returns HTTP status code 403 (Forbidden).
 For a full view of the request and response information, you can paste the **Request** command directly into the console and add the --debug argument.

 !!! info "Note about Testing Tool"
     The scanner.py script uses an open source <a href="https://httpie.org/" target="_blank">HTTP client called httpie</a>.
 HTTPie—aitch-tee-tee-pie—is a command line HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more.